 Implementing the restriction

 The Dossier Submitter indicates that the implementation of the restriction should prove to be rather straightforward.
 The Annex XV dossier is however very brief when it comes to providing justifications for this.
 In the Committees’ view the restriction dossier does not capture difficulties that may arise for both companies and national inspectors during the implementation phase of the proposed restriction.
-In certain instances possible barriers to compliance are not discussed and in other instances they are dismissed even though the characteristics of a sector, or of the way different Member States inspect compliance, are not taken into account.
+In certain instances, possible barriers to compliance are not discussed and in other instances they are dismissed even though the characteristics of a sector, or of the way different Member States inspect compliance, are not taken into account.

 As was indicated previously, RAC and SEAC agree with Forum that sufficient guidance should be provided to both industry and national inspectors in order to maximise implementability of the proposed restriction.